 Feline Enteric Coronavirus

-Feline enteric coronavirus (FECV) is an enveloped, single-stranded RNA virus that is highly prevalent in domestic cat populations worldwide.
+Feline enteric coronavirus (FECV) is an enveloped, single-stranded RNA virus that is highly prevalent worldwide in domestic cats.
 Infection is often subclinical or characterized by transient, mild GI illness in kittens.
-Mutation of FECV to a biotype capable of infection and replication within macrophages is responsible for development of feline infectious peritonitis (FIP), a highly fatal, multisystemic disease (see Feline Infectious Peritonitis).
+Mutation of FECV to a biotype capable of infection and replication within macrophages is responsible for development of feline infectious peritonitis (FIP), a highly fatal, multisystemic disease.

-Fecal shedding of FECV begins within 1 wk of initial infection and persists at high levels for 2–10 mo, followed by an extended period (up to 24 mo) of lower level, potentially intermittent, viral shedding.
+Fecal shedding of feline enteric coronavirus begins within 1 week of initial infection and persists at high levels for 2–10 months, followed by an extended period (up to 24 months) of lower level, potentially intermittent, viral shedding.
 At least 13% of infected cats shed the virus indefinitely.

-Most FECV infections are clinically inapparent or characterized by mild, self-limiting gastroenteritis.
+Most feline enteric coronavirus infections are clinically inapparent or characterized by mild, self-limiting gastroenteritis.
 Occasionally, vomiting and diarrhea can be acute and severe or chronic and unresponsive to treatment.
 Although diarrhea is the most common clinical sign of infection in kittens, upper respiratory tract signs have also been reported.

-The mild, transient clinical signs are unlikely to require therapy.
+The mild, transient clinical signs of feline enteric coronavirus are unlikely to require therapy.
 Treatment, if required, is symptomatic and supportive (ie, fluid therapy, oral electrolyte solutions, antiemetics).
 There is no specific antiviral therapy.
 Death due to the FECV-associated gastroenteritis is uncommon.

 Seropositive cats should be mated only to other seropositive cats, and seronegative cats to other seronegative cats.
-Kittens born of seropositive matings or to a seropositive queen are protected from infection by maternally derived immunity until ~6 wk of age.
-Kittens weaned from seropositive queens by 6 wk of age are unlikely to acquire infection from the queen.
-Serologic testing of kittens should be delayed until 10–11 wk of age, by which time seroconversion is likely.
+Kittens born of seropositive matings or to a seropositive queen are protected from infection by maternally derived immunity until about 6 weeks of age.
+Kittens weaned from seropositive queens by 6 weeks of age are unlikely to acquire infection from the queen.
+Serologic testing of kittens should be delayed until 10–11 weeks of age, by which time seroconversion is likely.